drand/website/README.md

 1. Close the local server with `CTRL` + `c`.
 1. To restart the local server, run `npm start` from within the `website` folder.

+_Note_: You'll need to use NodeJS version 16, e.g. 16.19.1.
+At the moment, NodeJS 18 or newer is not supported.

 ## Creating a blog post

 1. Within the `/docs/blog` directory, create a new markdown document for the blog post.
 It should be the date of the post as `YYYY-MM-DD` followed by the post title in `kebab-case` and finally the extension `.md`.
 So, a post called _Bill and Teds Excellent Randomness Protocol_ created on Monday 25th May 2020 would look like `/docs/blog/2020-05-25-bill-and-teds-excellent-randomness-protocol.md`.